 Verticillium wilt is caused by a soil-borne fungus, Verticillium dahliae.
 The disease can affect more than 300 plant species, including deciduous trees, vegetables, berries, and flowers.
-Once a plant has a disease, there is no fungicide; that’s why preventative measures are so important.
+Once a plant is infected with this disease, no fungicide will cure it; that’s why preventative measures are so important.

 The diagnosis of verticillium wilt is tricky, too, because the symptoms are different in every plant species, and wilting can have many other causes, such as fusarium wilt, bacterial wilt, root rot, or drought or excessive soil moisture.
-Only a laboratory test can reliably determine whether what's affecting your plant is verticillium wilt.
+Only a laboratory test can reliably determine if verticillium wilt is affecting a plant.

-There is a second verticillium pathogen, Verticillium albo-atrum, which affects a much smaller range of species, including hops, alfalfa, and cotton.
-It is less relevant to home gardeners and therefore not covered here.
+A second verticillium pathogen, Verticillium albo-atrum affects a much smaller range of species, including hops, alfalfa, and cotton.
+It is less relevant to home gardeners and therefore is not covered here.

-Many different ornamental and shade trees and shrubs can get verticillium wilt, including maple, redbud, and magnolia.
+Many different ornamental and shade trees and shrubs can be infected with verticillium wilt, including maple, redbud, weigela, and magnolia.
 Perennial flowers susceptible to the disease include asters, mums, shasta daisies, coreopsis, dahlias, larkspur, bleeding heart, peonies, and phlox.

 In the vegetable garden, the members of the nightshade family (peppers, tomatoes, potatoes, eggplant) are the most commonly affected.
 The disease is also found in strawberries, and to a limited extent in raspberries, especially black raspberries.